 What Is the Difference Between ACH and a Check?

-The difference between ACH and check payments is the network in which they’re processed.
-ACH payments are processed electronically through the ACH network, whereas non-converted paper checks are processed through a manual process.
-In many cases, ACH transfers are processed faster than paper checks, though most checks can be processed within one business day, though you may have to wait for it to clear.
+The difference between ACH and check payments is the network by which they’re processed.
+ACH payments are processed electronically through the ACH network, whereas non-converted paper checks are processed manually.
+In many cases, ACH transfers are processed faster than paper checks, since you may have to wait for a check to clear.

 The Takeaway